marco-acorte/acortech_wp_random_post_plugin/README.md

 ex: https://www.acor3.it/?random=1

-based on Article "WPBeginner» Blog >> Tutorials How to Redirect Users to a Random Post in WordPress" http://www.wpbeginner.com/wp-tutorials/how-to-redirect-users-to-a-random-post-in-wordpress/
+based on Article "WPBeginner >> Blog >> Tutorials How to Redirect Users to a Random Post in WordPress" http://www.wpbeginner.com/wp-tutorials/how-to-redirect-users-to-a-random-post-in-wordpress/